longbuibao/math-with-python/README.md

 ## Start coding

-- If you are using browser: Go to http://localhost:10000 with a token when using `docker compose up -d` above
+- If you are using browser: Go to provided URI from `docker compose up -d` above
 - If you are using Visual Studio Code: Open the `ipynb` file and connect to Jupyter Server using the provided URI from `docker compose up -d` above
 - Enjoy